tatendampishi78-lab/is117-gittest-real/answers/question-14.md

-cat prints file contents to the terminal (concatenates files to stdout).
+cat prints file contents to stdout (and can concatenate multiple files).